Archduke Leopold Johann of Austria: Birth and baptism

 On the occasion of the birth, Charles VI commissioned a valuable medal.
 The translation of the Latin transcription reads:

-A medal was also made by Elisabeth Christine, which was created by Georg Wilhelm Vestner created.
+A medal was also made by Elisabeth Christine, which was created by Georg Wilhelm Vestner.
 The important Austrian baroque composer Johann Joseph Fux wrote the opera Angelica vincitrice di Alcina to celebrate the birth, which was first performed on 14 September 1716.
 The set was designed by the stage designer Giuseppe Galli da Bibiena, who had placed the stage on two islands in a pond in the Favorita park.
 In addition to the imperial couple, the court and numerous ambassadors attended the premiere.
 Georg Philipp Telemann also composed homage music for the birth of Leopold Johann, which was first performed at Frankfurt in 1716.

 In June 1716 Reinhard Keiser staged the musical comedy and dance play Das Römische April-Fest (The Roman April Festival) on the occasion of the birth of the heir to the throne.
 Barthold Feind wrote the libretto.
 In addition, numerous printed works on the territory of the Holy Roman Empire as homage to the Archduke appeared.